 The Fives Stages of the Customer Life Cycle

 This is how your customers learn about your business and the services or products you provide.
 In this stage you do branding, marketing and advertising in order for your target audience to become aware of you and start the customer on the path to interact with you.
 Marketing and advertising can include email, TV, radio, , social media, PPC, SEO and many other activities.
 It is important to identify the baselines and track each activity so you can later determine the effectiveness of each event.

-This is where you get some form of engagement and commitment from the customer. (not necessarily a purchase, yet) This could be a contact number or email, meeting request, sales question or other activity.
-While all stages of the cycle is important, this is the one that has the most potential for customers to go elsewhere if they are not satisfied with your company.
-While price and other factors may determine if a customer goes with you, an increasing and ever important component of this stage is also how they feel they were treated and the time in which they were taken care of.
-Given that so much interaction is now transactional instead of relationship based, the customer is often not yet loyal at this point.
+This is where you get some form of engagement and commitment from the customer (though not necessarily a purchase yet).
+This could be a contact number or email, meeting request, sales question, or other activity.
+While all stages of the cycle are important, this is the one that has the most potential for customers to go elsewhere if they are not satisfied with your company.
+While price and other factors may determine if a customer goes with you, an increasing and ever-important component of this stage is also how they feel they were treated and the time in which they were taken care of.
+Given that so much interaction is now transactional instead of relationship-based, the customer is often not yet loyal at this point.
 BirdSeed can help with this immensely by reaching the customer where they are at and offering them a quick, easy way to be engaged and made to feel important.